Contents

 What follows is a general comment or two on the subject, and it relates to what might be termed a typical situation:

-• note that your car policy’s third party liability protection will typically only apply while your tourer is under tow.
-To extend that protection to situations where it is unhitched and being used, will require caravan insurance;
+- note that your car policy’s third party liability protection will typically only apply while your tourer is under tow.
+To extend that protection to situations where it is unhitched and being used, may typically require caravan insurance;

 If you have any questions or require further clarification, we’ll gladly explain it further, so please feel free to get in touch.